karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 #### Hungary: Tradition Over Wealth

 Hungary tells a different story.
-Although the country has seen steady economic growth since the early 1990s, its Olympic medal counts have fluctuated [Fig. 9], sometimes diverging from GDP trends.
+Although the country has seen steady economic growth since the early 1990s, its Olympic medal counts have fluctuated, sometimes diverging from GDP trends, as it is shown in Figure 9.
 And yet, Hungary remains a consistent overachiever in select disciplines like water polo, fencing, and canoe sprinting.

 Rather than depending on broad-based wealth, Hungary’s success reflects a long-standing cultural emphasis on specific sports, backed by targeted support and a sense of national pride.
 In water polo, for instance, Hungary has won more Olympic gold medals than any other country — a testament to its enduring dominance in the sport.